Business Travel Guide to Portugal’s Lisbon & Lagos

 But enough of the city.
 Here’s where to get out of town for a truly rejuvenating weekend.

 A Weekend in Lagos

-Although Lisbon is stunning, there is nature along the Portuguese coast that can calm and center a business traveler’s busy mind better than any metropolis.
+Although Lisbon is stunning, there is nature along the Portuguese coast that can calm and centre a business traveller’s busy mind better than any metropolis.

-“Temperatures are perfect from early May to October allowing business travelers to enjoy the finest beaches on the peninsula after the summer crowds have left.
+“Temperatures are perfect from early May to October allowing business travellers to enjoy the finest beaches on the peninsula after the summer crowds have left.